** Note ** Links for wet wading gear are in the second half of this article

 ** Note ** The links below are affiliate links, meaning, at no additional cost to you, Troutbitten earns a commission if you click through and make a purchase.
 So, thank you for your support.

-Alright, let’s do this.
-Here are the elements of a good wet wading system.
-(And here’s a bonus — comfortable wet wading is cheap.)
+Good wet wading has nothing to do with a pair of old sneakers and cargo shorts.
+Don’t do that.
+Instead, here are the elements of a good wet wading system.
+(And here’s the bonus — comfortable wet wading is cheap.)

 Neoprene Wading Socks